Owez/zeno/README.md

 # Zeno

-Zeno is a new code editor wiht ease-of-use in mind.
+Zeno is a new code editor with ease-of-use in mind.

 ## Key features